jordantanudjaja/Anatomy-Category-Game/README.md

-# Mindmap-Anatomy-Category-Game
+# Anatomy-Category-Game
-A personal project that aims to combine the ABC category game concept with a mindmap anatomy of any single person, with 8 other bots representing friends/families around that main person.
+A personal project that aims to combine the Tapple board game concept with a mindmap anatomy of any single person, with 8 other bots representing friends/families around that main person.
 This is a web-based game that is written in HTML, CSS, and pure JavaScript.
-The concept of the game is based on the ABC category game, where a random category and a random letter is generated, and the user has to type in an example of said category that starts with the letter that was generated before the last bot.
+The concept of the game is based on the Tapple board game, where a random category and a random letter is generated, and the user has to type in an example of said category that starts with the letter that was generated before the last bot.
 There are 5 difficulty levels in this game, in which the speed of the bot answers increases per difficulty level.